abapGit/abapGit/docs/guide-install.md

 ## Summary ##
 abapGit exists in 2 flavours: _standalone_ version or _developper_ version.

-  * Standalone version is targeted at users.
+  * The standalone version is targeted at users.
 It consist of one (huge) program which contains all the needed code.
-You run standalone version in transaction `SE38`, executing the program you created.
+You run the standalone version in transaction `SE38`, executing the program you created.
   * Developper version is targeted at developpers contributing to abapGit codebase.
 It consist of all the ABAP programs/classes/interfaces/etc. of the abapGit project.
 You run developer version with transaction `ZABAPGIT`.

 ## Prerequisites ##